 Which isn't good, because if you hit the dreaded 0% on your laptop, phone or tablet, then you are back to boredom city.

 So consider getting your loved one a gift to help them keep their devices charged up in hospital, no matter how often they use them.

-Something like this portable battery power bank is perfect for this.
+Something like the RAVPower portable battery power bank is perfect for this.

 As it has 3 USB ports that you can use to charge your devices simultaneously.

 And as it doesn't need to be plugged in to charge, you can do this anywhere you like.

 So your loved one will have no excuse for running out of juice halfway through a movie when you get them one of these.